amabdallah/WaM-DaM/README.md

 Abdallah, A., Rosenberg, D., 2014.
 WaM-DaM: A Data Model to Organize and Synthesize Water Management Data.
 In: Ames, D.P., Quinn, N.W.T., Rizzoli, A.E.
 (Eds.), Proceedings of the 7th International Congress on Environmental Modelling and Software, June 15-19, San Diego, California, USA.
 ISBN: 978-88-9035-744-2

 #### Presentatons:
-Check out the profiesnioan and conference [presentations] (https://github.com/amabdallah/WaM-DaM/blob/master/docs/Presentations.md)
+Check out the profesional and conference [presentations] (https://github.com/amabdallah/WaM-DaM/blob/master/docs/Presentations.md)

 For more info, please free to email Adel Abdallah at: